VolkanSah/wp-autoplugin-fork/README.md

 WP-Autoplugin is licensed under the GPLv3 or later.

 ## Changelog

+### 1.7.1
+- Added support for new models across all providers

 ### 1.7
 - Added image input support for OpenAI, Anthropic and Google models